saurrv/saurrv.github.io/_posts/2017-06-01-placement.markdown

 ---
+title: From Google to Google
 layout: post
-title: "From Google to Google"
-subtitle: "The complete divergent placement story of mine.
-How I took myself up on my worst days!"
+subtitle: The complete divergent placement story of mine.
+How I took myself up on my worst days!
-date: 2017-06-01 17:00:00
+date: '2017-06-01 22:30:00 +0530'
-author: "Saurabh Verma"
+author: Saurabh Verma
-image: "img/post-bg-2017-06-01-placement.jpg"
+image: img/post-bg-2017-06-01-placement.jpg
 ---

 <p>It is supposedly the most important season in a student's life, the placement season.
 Today, I am writing to share one of the most unexpected and exhausting journeys of my student life.
 An year ago, I had no idea that I would be writing something like this, but today I would be happy to do it all over again.</p>